 I think the next misconception that needs to be dismantled is that any faith-influenced game must be strictly made for kids, or more specifically that the content must be “safe” for young children.
 This assumption has essentially the same risks as the ‘teaching’ assumption but sets the emotional hook deeper by appealing to our deep desire to protect our own kids from the worst offenders in tawdry, violent video games.

 But the easiest way to show the error of this assumption is to ask the obvious question: Is the Bible family-friendly?
 With its stories of rape, murder, genocide and war – of course not!

 To be fair, gaming is only following in the footsteps of other Christian mediums in this regard, mediums where many believers are specifically looking for a kind of spiritual safe-room away from a rather messy world.
 And, lest I be misunderstood, I see the genuine value in having those ways to retreat and rest, so I’m not judging anyone for wanting a refuge.
 That said, if Christian gaming is unwilling to address grown up and adult conversations then we again confine ourselves to a very limited market and self-imposed irrelevance.

 This question is particularly in my view right now as my own children start to play games.
 Of course I watch over what they play!
 Of course I’m sensitive to maters of content like violence and sex!
 But that’s not what I’m talking about here.

-Christian game makers have mistaken the need and the market for safe content for a limiting boundary.
+Christian game makers have mistaken the need and the market for safe content as a limiting boundary.

-We’ve seen a hole in the market but climbed in made it into a cage.
+We’ve seen a hole in the market, but climbed in and made it into a cage.